asawadichai/asawadichai/README.md

-Hi 👋 My name is Andrew Sawadichai
+Hi 👋 my name is Andrew Sawadichai
 ==================================

 Software engineer with a passion for learning.
 Experience with JavaScript frameworks such as Node, Express, React, and front-end development with HTML & CSS.
 I also have experience with web scaling and deploying microservices through AWS.